 The period of a thousand years, the writer tells us, is the reign of Christ, and the thousand-year period is popularly called the millennium.
 The millennium is a harbinger of the end of the world, and Revelation 20 is interpreted in three ways by conservative Protestants.
 The three schools of thought are called postmillennialism, amillennialism, and premillennialism.
 Let’s take a look at them.

-According to Loraine Boettner in his book The Millennium (he also wrote the seriously defective anti-Catholic book Roman Catholicism), postmillennialism is "that view of last things which holds that the kingdom of God is now being extended in the world through the preaching of the gospel and the saving work of the Holy Spirit, that the world eventually is to be Christianized, and that the return of Christ will occur at the close of a long period of righteousness and peace, commonly called the millennium."
+According to Loraine Boettner in his book The Millennium, postmillennialism is “that view of last things which holds that the kingdom of God is now being extended in the world through the preaching of the gospel and the saving work of the Holy Spirit, that the world eventually is to be Christianized, and that the return of Christ will occur at the close of a long period of righteousness and peace, commonly called the millennium.”

 This view was popular with nineteenth-century Protestants, when progress was expected even in religion and before twentieth-century horrors were tasted.
 Today few hold to it, except such groups as Christian Reconstructionists, an outgrowth of the conservative Presbyterian movement.